 - Shortly before serving add the chopped parsley, give it a stir, and serve.

-Garlic can be difficult to digest for many people.
+- Turn the garlic into a paste: garlic can be difficult to digest for many people.
 Other people simply don't like seeing it in their food, and others don't like its taste.

 The best way to prep the garlic for a good arrabbiata sauce is to chop it really fine, then turning it into a paste by working it with the side of your knife.
 See our video for technique.